junxit/us-congress-bills-116/bill.md

   - **(A)** provides passenger transportation in a motor vehicle in exchange for compensation; and
   - **(B)** is authorized by a State or local government entity as a taxicab service, limousine service, livery service, black car service, sedan service, chauffeur service, or any other similar category of for-hire transportation service.
 - **(3)** *FVC driver* The term “FVC driver” means an individual who is employed, contracted by, or otherwise affiliated with a for-hire vehicle company to provide transportation services to the public.
-- **(4)** *FVC personnel* The term “FVC personnel” means an employee or contractor of a covered for-vehicle company, other than a FVC driver.
+- **(4)** *FVC personnel* The term “FVC personnel” means an employee or contractor of a covered for-hire vehicle company, other than a FVC driver.
 - **(5)** *Sexual assault* The term “sexual assault” means the occurrence of an act that constitutes any nonconsensual sexual act proscribed by Federal, tribal, or State law, including when the victim lacks capacity to consent.
 - **(6)** *TNC driver* The term TNC driver means an individual who is employed, contracted by, or otherwise affiliated with a transportation network company to provide transportation services (also known as ride-sharing) to the public.
 - **(7)** *TNC personnel* The term “TNC personnel” means an employee or contractor of a covered transportation network company, other than a TNC driver.